World tour of Ulysses S. Grant: Ireland, Marseille, Alexandria, India

 At this point Grant was considering returning home to the United States when he received an offer from Secretary of the Navy Richard W. Thompson to sail aboard USS Richmond to visit India, China, and Japan by way of crossing the Mediterranean through the Suez Canal.
 Thompson admitted that there was a political interest involved, that the warship would accent Grant's political prominence abroad, but nonetheless convinced Grant to extend his tour, which Grant now saw as a "splendid opportunity" to return him to the U.S. with political favor just before the 1880 presidential race.
+Grant had briefly stopped in Aden before arriving in India; however, he faced hostility from the locals, leading him to remain on his ship without disembarking.
+This led him to consider Arabs as an inferior race, labeling them as the "lowest order of people in all of Asia."

 Grant's touring party arrived in Bombay on February 13, traveling for a month exploring India, meeting with a number of hosting British colonial officials, and the Maharaja of Jeypore.
 Riding atop an elephant, the Grants, accompanied by Fred Grant and Adam Borie, made their way to the Taj Mahal.
 Young described the building as the most beautiful in the world.
 Julia remarked that the structure was very beautiful, but not as much as the U.S. Capitol building.
 Grant initially viewed British rule in India as "purely selfish", yet upon observation, he began to perceive that Indian colonial subjects were allowed to prosper.
 However, he took exception to some social issues of India, especially concerning the rights and dignity of women.
 Overall, however, Grant and his party maintained a critical attitude towards European colonialism and imperialism.
 In Calcutta, Grant met with the Viceroy of India Lord Lytton, whom Grant informed that he was an admirer of his father's poetry, while Lytton told Grant he had studied and respected Grant's career.

-East Asia, China, Japan
+Southeast Asia

+Burma, Singapore, Siam and Cochinchina

+After India, Grant toured Burma and Singapore.
+After that, Grant traveled to Siam (Thailand) and met King Chulalongkorn of Siam at the Anantasamakhom Throne Hall (Old One) in the Grand Palace.
+Grant described him as a swift, energetic, and profoundly intelligent man, and Grant rested in Siam for a week and continued his journey to Cochinchina (Vietnam).